jannette-k/s3-backup-automation/README.md

 Optionally, expire non‑current versions after 365 days.

-### Amazon SNS
+### Amazon SNS Configurations

-1. Create a Topic
+**Step 1: Create a Topic**

-Go to AWS Management Console → SNS → Create topic.
+- Go to AWS Management Console → SNS → Create topic.

-Choose Standard type.
+- Choose Standard type.

-Name it something like BackupNotifications
+- Name it something like BackupNotifications

-2. Create a Subscription
+**Step 2: Create a Subscription**

-Select the topic → Create subscription.
+- Select the topic → Create subscription.

-Protocol: Email.
+- Protocol: Email.

-Endpoint: enter the business owner’s email address.
+- Endpoint: enter the business owner’s email address.

-Confirm the subscription by clicking the link in the email AWS sends.
+- Confirm the subscription by clicking the link in the email AWS sends.

-3. Get the Topic ARN
+**Step 3: Get the Topic ARN**

-Copy the ARN from the topic details page.
+- Copy the ARN from the topic details page.

-Paste it into your script (TOPIC_ARN variable).
+- Paste it into your script (TOPIC_ARN variable).

-### IAM
+### IAM Configurations
-1. Create a User
+**Step 1: Create a User**

-AWS Console → IAM → Users → Add users.
+- AWS Console → IAM → Users → Add users.

-Name: backup-script-user.
+- Name: backup-script-user.

-Select Programmatic access (for CLI/API).
+- Select Programmatic access (for CLI/API).

-2. Attach Policies
+**Step 2: Attach Policies**

-Grant the user permissions to:
+- Grant the user permissions to:

 AmazonS3FullAccess (or a custom policy limited to your backup buckets).

 AmazonSNSFullAccess (or a custom policy limited to your notification topic).

-3. Download Credentials
+- Download Credentials

-Save the generated Access Key ID and Secret Access Key.
+- Save the generated Access Key ID and Secret Access Key.

-Configure them locally using the AWS CLI:  *aws configure*
+- Configure them locally using the AWS CLI:  *aws configure*

-Enter the keys and default region (e.g., us-east-1).
+- Enter the keys and default region (e.g., us-east-1).

 ---